 The Role of an Athletic Dog’s Diet

-However, the feeding process is not as easy as simply filling your dog up with as much food as he or she can eat.
-Many athletic dogs need up to 10,000 calories per day.
-This is remarkable when compared with the estimated 800 calories needed by a medium-sized dog with moderate activity levels.
-Nonetheless, it is important to consider how and from which foods your dog gets his energy.
-The specific nutrients required by your dog for him to be on top form will be discussed later in this passage.
+Feeding athletic dogs is not as simple as giving them as much food as they want.
+Many athletic dogs need up to 10,000 calories per day, which is a lot more than the 800 calories needed by a medium-sized dog with moderate activity levels.
+However, it’s not just about the amount of food; the type of food and when to feed it also matter.
+The nutrients required by your dog for optimal performance will be discussed later in this passage.

 Important Nutrients When Feeding Athletic Dogs